“Wisdom begins in wonder.”

 Only people who have completed the Village Development Program will be eligible to live in the village.

-15. What if I decide not to join the Bruns Eco Village co-operative after participating in the Village Development Program and other processes?
+15. What if I decide not to join the Bruns Eco Village pathway to becoming a resident after participating in the Village Development Program and other processes?

 The Village Development Program is a valuable training in its own right where you get to experience a unique and powerful process of community building and education.
 You will receive a certificate for attending the program, which can be used to apply for Bruns Eco Village in the future and can be referred to in your personal achievements.
 The materials obtained and teachings learned from the Village Development Program may assist you in developing your own community or project in the future.

 You are very welcome to continue to be involved peripherally with Bruns Eco Village if you wish by attending various activities initiated by the village.
 You may also invest in the co-operative without living there.

 16. When can people move into Bruns Eco Village?